This journey is in zone 1 and you’ll have to use the Hammersmith & City and Bakerloo lines, changing trains at Baker Street

 Stations on the route: Regent’s Park ➜ Baker Street [change train] Baker Street ➜ Great Portland Street ➜ Euston Square ➜ King’s Cross St. Pancras ➜ Farringdon

-Strikes and closures on the Bakerloo and Metropolitan
+Closures on the Bakerloo and Metropolitan line

-First and last train times on the Bakerloo line
+First and last train times

 Alternative routes include Regent’s Park to Great Portland Street, Regent’s Park to Baker Street and Regent’s Park to Oxford Circus

-Stairs, lifts and escalators to the station platforms
+Stairs, lifts and escalators

-The Elizabeth line at Farringdon station is wheelchair accessible, and has step-free access from the street to the train.
+The Elizabeth line at Farringdon is wheelchair accessible, and has step-free access from the street to the train.
 The Circle, Hammersmith & City and Metropolitan lines only have step-free access from the street to the platform, and there may be a step up or gap to the train.

-Regent’s Park station entrance – You must use two flights of stairs between the entrance and the booking hall (20 steps down +15 steps down).
+Regent’s Park entrance – You must use two flights of stairs between the entrance and the booking hall (20 steps down +15 steps down).
 After that there’s a lift down to the northbound platform, or a lift plus two flights of stairs to the southbound platform (20 steps down +8 steps up)

-Changing tube line at Baker Street – Changing between the Bakerloo/Jubilee line is on the level, but you must use two flights of stairs for eastbound changes on the Circle/Metropolitan/H&C line (8 steps down +21 steps down) or three flights of stairs for westbound changes on the Circle/Metropolitan/H&C line (8 steps down +2x10 steps down)
+Changing trains at Baker Street – Changing between the Bakerloo/Jubilee line is on the level, but you must use two flights of stairs for eastbound changes on the Circle/Metropolitan/H&C line (8 steps down +21 steps down) or three flights of stairs for westbound changes on the Circle/Metropolitan/H&C line (8 steps down +2x10 steps down)

-Farringdon station exit – There’s a lift between the platforms and the exit.
+Farringdon exit – There’s a lift between the platforms and the exit.
 If you want to avoid the lift then you can use two flights of stairs (16 steps up +12 steps up)

-This tube journey is in Oyster zone 1.
+The journey is in zone 1.
 The cheapest fare is £2.70 off-peak (£2.80 peak) when you pay by Oyster or contactless.
-There’s no return fare, you just pay the same as two single tickets
+There are no return tickets, you just pay the same as two singles

 Fare zone | Cash | Oyster & Contactless cards | |||